BusySnailDesignLab/Busy-Snail-Filament-Changer/STEPs/README.md

 # Busy Snail Filament Changer (BSFC) STEPs $${\color{red}//WIP-2026-01-26}$$</ins>

-There may be some changes to the design during the closed beta testing.
+There may be some minor changes to the design during the closed beta testing.
 The completed SETP files will be released at the time of the public release of BSFC.